Roger Gengo

-Roger Gengo is an American music entrepreneur.
+Roger Gengo (born 1992) is an American music entrepreneur.
 He is the founder of the multimedia blog, The Masked Gorilla, UNMASKED, a concert series, and MASKED Records, a joint venture with Warner Records.

 Early life and education

 Gengo was born and raised in Long Beach, New York, where he grew up surfing and skateboarding.
 A devout rap and punk fan, in high school he scoured the internet for new music and attended backyard shows and all ages gigs at New York clubs.
-In 2007 he shot a live video of The Cool Kids at SOB's and posted the video to YouTube, creating a new account under the username DopeVideo88.
+In 2007, he shot a live video of The Cool Kids at SOB's and posted the video to YouTube, creating a new account under the username DopeVideo88.